darinjswilliams/AsteroidRadar/README.md

 ```

+### Setup a Constant

-### inside of your application's code, set up a constant field that can be passed as parameter to your retrofit api
+Inside of your application's code, set up a constant field that can be passed as parameter to your retrofit api
-const val key =  BuildConfig.CONSUMER_KEY
+- const val key =  BuildConfig.CONSUMER_KEY